Howdy Intrepid Stock Show Bee Booth Wranglers!

 Parking isn't easy or straightforward.
-The vouchers ($6) are for the Vendor Lot B on weekends when other lots may be full.
-Other lots are free, but it’s first come first served along with the general public.
+It's a constant construction zone that gets worse every year.
+I-70 is being brought down to ground level.
+NWSS lots are free, but it’s first come first served along with the general public.
 Look for NWSS signs.
-Leave plenty of time to find a spot.
-There’s a shuttle that runs every 10 min from most parking lots.
-You may be able to find street parking.
+Leave plenty of time to find a spot and get to the booth.
+40 min is reasonable There’s a shuttle that runs every 10 min from most parking lots.
+Don't count on street parking.
+The vouchers ($6) are for the Vendor Lot B on weekends when other lots may be full. you can park in the will call/press Lot K, run in to pick up your voucher and ticket, run back out and repark in Lot B. It’s a 15-20 min walk from there.
+Yes, it's actually easier to park elsewhere.
 There are private businesses offering parking spots, but your voucher isn’t good with them.
 On weekends you can bus/train to or park at Coors Field, 27th and Blake, and take a shuttle that runs every 10 min.

 You can also try taking public transit, but basically you can’t get there from here during the week, not easily.
 Here’s RTD’s Trip Planner https://www.rtd-denver.com/app/plan

-Once you're there go up the stairs, though checkin, up more stairs to the third floor.
+Once you're there, pick up your ticket, go up the stairs, up more stairs to the third floor.
+There's also an elevator.
 CSU is right at the top and the Ag Adventure is to the left.
 We're between the weavers and the potato bags, across from the egg barn and pigs.

 Bring something to drink!
 You’ll be doing plenty of talking and it’s surprising how thirsty that makes you.
 You might want to bring a snack too.
 Getting food/drink at the NWSS may be a 30 minute endeavor and you shouldn’t leave the booth for that long if you're alone.
 And this isn’t exactly the place to find vegan, gluten-free, fair trade fare, unless you count deep fried Twinkies as vegan.